 But for other GPS devices released in 2013 and onward, the update proceeds like this:

 - Open apps right side menu -> on mapview, tap the lower right corner button -> this opens the "Targets" - menu

 - From "Targets" - menu -> tap "All targets" -> "My devices" -> tap the name of the GPS device (just the name, not the icon in front of the target)

-- Scroll the menu down to a menu item "SW version...." and if there is an update available, you will see a notice written in red font right below this menu item -> tap the update notice and accept the update
+- Scroll the menu down to a menu item "SW version...." and if a new version is available, you will see a yellow warning sign blinking -> tap the update info and accept the update

 - If you see just the "SW version..." and no red text below that menu item, then the GPS device is already using the latest Software update available